stratosreppas/MultimediaTechnologyProject/README.md

 # Multimedia Technology Project

 This repository contains the project I did for the Multimedia Technology class.
-I built a library management system in Java as a desktop application.
+I built a library management system in Java in the form of a desktop application.
 You can see more details about the requirements of the app in the multimedia_assignment.pdf